ckeditor/ckeditor5/docs/builds/guides/integration/basic-api.md

 ### Getting the editor data

-If the editor contents need to be retrieved for any reason, like for the scope of sending it to the server through an Ajax call, simply use the `getData` method:
+If the editor content needs to be retrieved for any reason, like for sending it to the server through an Ajax call, simply use the `getData` method:

 ```js
 const data = editor.getData();